boa-dev/boa-dev.github.io/docs/debugging/debug_flowgraph.md

-You can use the `--flowgraph` (or `--flowgraph=mermaid` for [mermaid][mermaid] format) flag which outputs [graphviz][graphviz] format by default, and pipe it to `dot` (from the `graphviz` package which is installed on most linux distros by default) or use an online editor like: <https://dreampuf.github.io/GraphvizOnline> to view the graph.
+You can use the `--flowgraph` (or `--flowgraph=mermaid` for [mermaid][mermaid] format) flag which outputs [graphviz][graphviz] format by default, and pipe it to `dot` (from the `graphviz` package which is installed on most linux distros by default) or use an online editor like [here](https://dreampuf.github.io/GraphvizOnline) to view the graph.

 ```bash